QEF/q-e/README_GPU.md

 cases since the serial GPU eigensolver can outperform the parallel CPU eigensolver in many circumstances.

-From time to time PGI links to the wrong CUDA libraries anf fails reporting a problem in `cusolver` missing `GOmp` (GNU Openmp).
+From time to time PGI links to the wrong CUDA libraries and fails reporting a problem in `cusolver` missing `GOmp` (GNU Openmp).
 The solution to this problem is removing cudatoolkit from the `LD_LIBRARY_PATH` before compiling.